Treacher Collins syndrome: Culture

 In July 1977, a New York Times article describing new plastic surgery techniques which could partially correct the appearance of those with Treacher Collins syndrome was widely circulated resulting in raised awareness of the disease.

-Prior to beginning his comedy career, Bob Saget made a documentary short called "Through Adam's Eyes" documenting his young nephew's experiences undergoing facial reconstructive surgery due to Treacher Collins; the film won a student Academy Award.
+Prior to beginning his comedy career, Bob Saget made a documentary short called "Through Adam's Eyes" documenting his young nephew's experiences undergoing facial reconstructive surgery due to Treacher Collins; the film won a Student Academy Award.

 The disorder was featured on the show Nip/Tuck, in the episode "Blu Mondae".
 TLC's Born Without a Face features Juliana Wetmore, who was born with the most severe case in medical history of this syndrome and is missing 30%–40% of the bones in her face.

 In 2010, BBC Three documentary Love Me, Love My Face covered the case of a man, Jono Lancaster, with the condition.
 In 2011, BBC Three returned to Jono to cover his and his partner Laura's quest to start a family, in So What If My Baby Is Born Like Me?, which first aired as part of a BBC Three season of programmes on parenting.
 The first film was replayed on BBC One shortly ahead of the second film's initial BBC Three broadcast.
 Lancaster's third BBC Three film, Finding My Family on Facebook, which looked at adoption, aired in 2011.

 Lancaster's memoir about living with the condition, Not All Heroes Wear Capes, published in 2023.

 In Wonder, a children's novel written by R. J. Palacio, the main character is a child who has Treacher Collins syndrome.
 A 2017 film adaptation of Wonder, starring Julia Roberts, Owen Wilson and Jacob Tremblay, was released in November 2017.
+A stage adaption premiered in 2025, with actor Garrett McNally, who has Treacher Collins syndrome himself, portraying the character in certain shows.

 Alison Midstokke, who appears in the drama film Happy Face (2018), is an actress and activist who has the condition.